 Latency, Throughput, Bandwidth and Response Time; somehow these terms are very confusing.
 A new performance tester faces difficulty to understand these terms without examples.
 This article will help to get the knowledge of Network Latency, Network Bandwidth, Data Throughput and Response Time.
 So, let’s start now,

 Look at the above figure (Figure 01).
-The illustration shows a water tank (Orange), water pipe (Green), water (Blue).
-The water tank represents a server, pipe represents communication channel with certain width and water represents data.
+The illustration shows a water tank (Orange), water pipe (Green), and water (Blue).
+The water tank represents a server, the pipe represents a communication channel with a certain width and the water represents data.
 You will get an idea about all four important terms i.e. Latency, Bandwidth, Throughput and Response Time with this diagram.
 If still, it seems confusing then let’s have a detailed discussion on it.

 The time taken by water to travel from one end to another end is called Latency.
-It’s measuring units are millisecond, second, minute or hour.
-In performance testing, the term latency (or better to called Network Latency) of a request is travel time from client to server and server to the client.
+Its measuring units are milliseconds, seconds, minutes or hours.
+In performance testing, the term latency (or better to called Network Latency) of a request is the travel time from client to server and server to client.
 Some testers called it ‘Network Delay’.
 Let’s say:

 - A request starts at t=0

 - Reaches a server in 1 second (at t=1)